 Women spend so much time fretting over their appearance.
 But what if we could just stop, embrace who we are and experience all of the best things about life instead of worrying about things we can’t (or shouldn’t) change.
-Here, I speak with Rosie Molinary, author of Beautiful You: A Daily Guide to Radical Self-Acceptance about how to be kinder to yourself.
+We asked Rosie Molinary, author of Beautiful You: A Daily Guide to Radical Self-Acceptance, about how women can learn to be kinder to themselves.

 Q: Why do so many women choose negativity and self-doubt over acceptance and happiness?